roncoleman125/charlie/README.md

 For the side bet the P&L, that is, the direction positive or negative, is already in the side bet.
 For instance, suppose the side bet is a seven on the first card.
 The player makes two bets: 10 for the main bet and 5 for the side bet of seven on the first card.
 The Wizard of Odds says seven on first card pays 3:1.
 But the player gets a Blackjack.
 Dealer pays 3:2 on the 10 and sets the bet amount in the hand id to 15.
 Dealer uses the side rule which finds no seven on first card and the side bet rule sets -5 as the side bet.
 IPlayer receives the blackjack message and adds 15 minus 5 = 10 to the IPlayer bankroll.
 The table invokes setHid on ISideBetView to indicate the side bet loss.

+### ILogan
+Unlike IBot, ILogan bots run on the client-side.
+ILogan plays in place of the human player.
+As with the other plugins, we declare ILogan the fully qualified concrete class name in the Charlie properties file, charlie.props.
+The key is charlie.bot.logan.

+The ILogan bot has the potential to implement the most sophisticated play and bet strategies to maximize player returns.
+It might be best, for ILogan, to start with the 420 cell play strategy and stay with a balanced, level-one system like the Hi-Lo or unbalanced, level-one system like Knock Out.

+When ILogan is playing, it must behave.
+Here are some rules:

+1. Do not make plays before or after your turn.

+1. Send one play at a time and wait for a response from Dealer.

+1. Send valid plays for a hand id.
+For instance, do not send a double-down after the first hit request.

+1. Do not send requests after you stay.

+1. Wait for Dealer to compute the outcome, even if you know it before hand.

+1. Don't subvert the system, e.g., look at the hole card before Dealer reveals it.

+1. Play like a person, namely, add delay to decisions, otherwise, things will happen too fast and we won't be able to see or know what it really did or why.

+1. Don't place negative bets, it will just confuse Dealer.

+1. Don't exit, e.g., invoke System.exit.

+1. Don't try to initiate contact with Dealer directly.
+Use Courier which has already established the connection to Dealer to send requests.

+ILogan initiates a game by placing a bet.
+Here are the steps to starting:

+1. Send the clear message to the table.

+1. Get the wager from the table.
+If there isn't a wager, then use the money manager, click to create one.
+(Note: you'll have to get the chips from the money manager and use the chip coordinates to select the amount.
+The chips are 100, 25, and 5 from left to right on the table.)

+1. Invoke the Courier to send the bet to Dealer.
+The returned Hid is the hand id for the hand.
+Courier is the intermediary on the client between ILogan on the client and RealPlayer which is itself the interface to Dealer on the server.

+1. Wait for startGame.
+At this point ILogan can only observe the cards until it is its turn.
+This is an opportunity for ILogan to count cards here since every card is sent to all players for the respective hand identified by the hand id.

+1. When ILogan receives play, it must respond with hit, stay, or if its after the initial deal, doubleDown (see below).
+ILogan sends these requests to Courier who forwards then to RealPlayer who forwards requests to Dealer.

+1. After ILogan stays, busts, gets a blackjack, or Charlie, it must wait for endGame when the game is over.

+1. Go to step 1.

+To play a double-down, ILogan does the following:

+* Invoke dubble on the hand id.
+This doubles the bet in the hand.
+* Invoke dubble on Courier.
+This send the play to the Dealer.
+* Invoke dubble on the table.
+This doubles the wager on the table.
+* Of course, after double-down, ILogan is done for the game and just waits for end of the game.